 Structure of the Introduction.
 The goal of this paper is to suggest and define a computational model for a quantum computer with the added ability of generating a superposition of spacetime geometries, and to analyze its power.
 The rest of the Introduction is as follows.
 In Section 1.1 we provide a brief overview of the physics literature on a superposition of spacetime geometries, and then explain how it serves as inspiration for our computational model.
-This part deals with physics, it is self contained and can be skipped for the readers that are interested only in the complexity theoretical aspects of this work.
-In Section 1.2 we present our computational model and its connection to both standard quantum computation and previous models in the quantum information theory.
+We also provide the physical assumptions our model makes.
+Section 1.1 of the introduction deals with physics, it is self contained and can be skipped for the readers that are interested only in the complexity theoretical aspects of this work.
+In Section 1.2 we present our computational model and its connection to both standard quantum computation and previous generalized models of quantum information processing.
 In Section 1.3 we present our complexity theoretical results for the model.